ericbrustad/Admin-esxape-ride/apps/admin/docs/gpt-conversation-log.md

 ---

+**Timestamp:** 2025-10-28T00:30:10Z

+**You:** Please make sure the Settings footer still shows the repo name, branch, commit hash, and Vercel deployment with a timestamp even when we only have env variables in dev.
+Keep the binary-free policy, run the admin build, and log the pairing once it passes.

+**GPT:** Added env fallbacks for repo metadata, appended a dev snapshot footer row with the recorded timestamp, updated the README and conversation log, and reran the admin workspace build to confirm everything stays green.

+---

 **Timestamp:** 2025-10-25T15:07:42Z

 **You:** The Supabase signing route is double-encoding folder paths and the gallery page hides failures.
 Turn off any proxy overrides and get the admin build to pass once the fixes land.